Maine Court Records

 - Statement of child support payment history.

-If the applicant is not a parent, they must provide a copy of a guardianship order.
+If the applicant is not a parent, they will need to provide a copy of a guardianship order.

 How Do I Get Out of Paying Child Support in Maine?

 A parent in Maine can get out of paying child support when the legal obligation is terminated.
-Child support in Maine is closed when the child turns 18 unless the judge extends the payment obligation under exceptional circumstances.
+Child support in Maine may be suspended when the child turns 18 unless the judge extends the payment obligation under exceptional circumstances.

 In addition, child support obligations are a necessity and thereby not waivable.
-Instead, if a paying parent cannot fulfill the court’s child support orders due to substantial change in circumstances, the order may be modified or changed.
-Such significant changes include situations that the parent has no control over, such as serious illnesses, incarceration and involuntary unemployment.
-According to the state child support guidelines, the state courts will typically consider a modification under the following circumstances:
+Instead, if a paying parent cannot fulfill the court’s child support orders due to a substantial change in circumstances, the order may be modified or changed.
+Significant changes include situations the parent has no control over, such as serious illnesses, incarceration, and involuntary unemployment.
+According to the state child support guidelines, the state courts may consider a modification under the following circumstances:

 - If the paying parents’ income increases or decreases by 15%